 - 5.3 Full Council will be asked to approve a change to the original Treasury Management Strategy in respect of Counterparty Limits.
 The table from the original strategy is included as Appendix 3, which shows a £5m limit on investments than can be placed with another Local Authority, or with the Debt Management Office (DMO).
 The DMO is a government agency (part of HM Treasury) that provides loans to local authorities (and others) through the Public Works Loans Board (PWLB) and an investment facility for surplus cash.
-The DMO will always accept any surplus cash from any local authority and will pay a yield, in the form of interest, on any deposits while held by them. - As it is part of government, it is highly secure and as they are not limited on sums taken, is often used as an alternative if cash cannot be placed with any other counterparty. - During 2023/24, the £5m limit on the DMO facility was breached 52 times.
+The DMO will always accept any surplus cash from any local authority and will pay a yield, in the form of interest, on any deposits while held by them. - 5.4 As it is part of government, it is highly secure and as they are not limited on sums taken, is often used as an alternative if cash cannot be placed with any other counterparty. - 5.5 During 2023/24, the £5m limit on the DMO facility was breached 52 times.
 It also utilised Link which resulted in a further 57 breaches being a mix of sums exceeding approved limits, inadequate credit rating and foreign domicile.
 This practise has now ended.
 In addition, the Council is likely to be in a position over the coming months when large cash deposits are received from sales and disinvestments and this change in policy will allow for officers to ensure that cash received is kept securely until such time as it is required for the repayment of debt.
 It should be noted that it is not uncommon for a local authority to have an unlimited limit with the DMO to assist with the management of cash flows and it is likely that, if approved, this will remain in place for future years.
-In particular, it is anticipated that the Council will receive about £600m in asset sale receipts before the end of the financial year and thus will breach the current DMO limit.
+In particular, it is anticipated that the Council will breach the current DMO limit.
 Approval by the Council of the recommendation to increase the limit will regularise this breach.